 Students completing the accounting major will have the necessary educational requirements for the Certified Management Accounting (CMA) and the Certified Internal Auditing (CIA) examinations.
 Majors may complete the MPPA Program to meet the requirements for the CPA exam.

 Do I need an internship?

-Yes, all accounting majors participate in a four-credit-hour internship during their junior or senior year and one-credit-hour for freshmen and sophomores.
+Yes, all accounting majors participate in a three-credit-hour internship during their junior or senior year and one-credit-hour for freshmen and sophomores.
 Coveted internships are available at companies like Ernst & Young, PricewaterhouseCoopers and the Ohio Auditor of State.

 How can I get involved as an accounting major?

 Majors can join the Institute of Management Accountants (IMA).
 IMA provides a dynamic forum for management-accounting and finance professionals to develop and advance their careers through certification, research and practice development, education and networking.
 Also, accounting majors can join Beta Alpha Psi, an honorary organization for financial-information students.
 Members of Beta Alpha Psi promote the study and practice of accounting, finance and information systems.

 The Dicke College of Business Administration (DCBA) graduates are equipped with the knowledge to enter the workforce as entry-level accountants.
 Accounting majors pursue careers in public accounting and auditing, cost or management accounting, internal auditing and government accounting.
 Accountants enjoy careers working for the government, for corporations big and small, or for themselves as CPAs.
 Accounting is also excellent preparation for law school or graduate studies.